hhhuangqiong/WLP/docs/ARCHITECTURE.md

 ### Statistic

-It connects with other REST API from different service to obtain the statistic information according to the company and carrier.
+It connects with other REST API from different services to obtain the statistic information according to the company and carrier.

 ## Identity Access Management